Norman Cota

-Norman Daniel "Dutch" Cota, Sr. (May 30, 1893 – October 4, 1971) was a senior United States Army officer who fought during World War II.
+Norman Daniel Cota Sr., nicknamed "Dutch" (May 30, 1893 – October 4, 1971) was a senior United States Army officer who fought during World War II.
 Cota was heavily involved in the planning and execution of the Allied invasion of Normandy, in June 1944, codenamed Operation Neptune, and the subsequent Battle of Normandy.
 He is known for rallying demoralized troops on Omaha Beach on D-Day, by engaging in combat beside them and personally leading their first successful breakout, for which he was awarded the Distinguished Service Cross (DSC).

 Early life and military career

-Cota was born in Chelsea, Massachusetts, the son of George William Cota, a former railroad telegrapher (later a merchant), and Jessie H. Mason, a school teacher who came from Croatia.
+Cota was born in Chelsea, Massachusetts, son of George William Cota, a former railroad telegrapher (later a merchant), and Jessie H. Mason, a school teacher who came from Croatia.
 He attended Worcester Academy for three years beginning in the fall of 1910.
-While playing football there, his teammates nicknamed him "Dutch", and the name stuck with him, although its origins remained unclear.
+While playing football there, his teammates nicknamed him "Dutch;" the name stuck with him, but its origins remain unclear.

 In June 1913, he was accepted to the United States Military Academy (USMA) at West Point, New York.
-He and the rest of his class graduated seven weeks ahead of schedule, on April 20, 1917, exactly two weeks after the American entry into World War I. His classmates included Matthew Ridgway, J. Lawton Collins, Mark W. Clark, Ernest N. Harmon, Laurence B. Keiser, Bryant Moore, Charles H. Gerhardt, Frederick Augustus Irving, William Kelly Harrison Jr., and William W. Eagles, all of whom became general officers.
+The U.S. entered World War I on 6 April 1917, so the Class of 1917 graduated on 20 April, seven weeks ahead of schedule.
+His classmates included Matthew Ridgway, J. Lawton Collins, Mark W. Clark, Ernest N. Harmon, Charles H. Gerhardt, Augustus M. Gurney, Arthur M. Harper, Frederick Augustus Irving, William Kelly Harrison Jr., and William W. Eagles, all of whom became general officers.
 Cota (West Point class of 1917) and Dwight D. Eisenhower (West Point class of 1915) got to know one another while playing football at West Point.
 They became and remained good friends.

-Cota was commissioned as a second lieutenant in the Infantry Branch of the United States Army, and his first assignment was with the 22nd Infantry Regiment.
-Due to the outbreak of war Cota was quickly promoted to first lieutenant, then captain after only a few months.
+Cota was commissioned as a second lieutenant in the Infantry Branch, and his first assignment was with the 22nd Infantry Regiment.
+Due to the outbreak of war, Cota was quickly promoted to first lieutenant, then captain after only a few months.
 By the time he had accumulated 18 months of active duty, he was a major.
-He was assigned to become an instructor at the USMA shortly before the end of the war on November 11, 1918, serving there until 1920 and seeing no action in the war.
+He was assigned to become an instructor in tactics at West Point shortly before the end of the war on 11 November 1918, and he remained on the faculty until 1920.